Why Walmart Makes Product Images Look Blurry? Understanding Walmart’s Compression System

 Products like clothing, rugs, and wood grain lose clarity after downscaling + recompression.

-Electronics ports, cables, tools, and jewelry edges can show halos or blur due to repeated JPEG optimization.
+Electronics ports, cables, tools, and jewelry edges can show halos or blur due to JPEG-style compression.

 Recompression introduces splotches or subtle noise in simple backgrounds.